Unstructured-IO/unstructured/docs/source/integrations.rst

 to a JSON folder that is ready to be included in a new Label Studio project.
 You can also include pre-annotations and predictions as part of your upload.

-Check our example notebook to format and upload the risk section from an SEC filing to Label Studio for a sentiment analysis labeling task `here <https://unstructured-io.github.io/unstructured/examples.html#sentiment-analysis-labeling-in-labelstudio>`_ .Follow the link for our staging brick `stage_for_labelstudio <https://unstructured-io.github.io/unstructured/bricks.html#stage-for-label-studio>`_ to see how to do it, and `Label Studio docs <https://labelstud.io/tags/labels.html>`_ for a full list of options for labels and annotations.
+Check our example notebook to format and upload the risk section from an SEC filing to Label Studio for a sentiment analysis labeling task `here <https://unstructured-io.github.io/unstructured/examples.html#sentiment-analysis-labeling-in-labelstudio>`_ .
+Follow the link for our staging brick `stage_for_label_studio <https://unstructured-io.github.io/unstructured/bricks.html#stage-for-label-studio>`_ to see how to do it, and `Label Studio docs <https://labelstud.io/tags/labels.html>`_ for a full list of options for labels and annotations.